 "And Ben-hadad the king of Syria gathered all his host together: and there were thirty and two kings with him, and horses, and chariots: and he went up and besieged Samaria, and warred against it.
-And he sent messengers to Ahab king of Israel into the city, and said unto him, Thus saith Ben-hadad, Thy silver and thy gold is mine; thy wives also and thy children, even the goodliest, are mine.
-And the king of Israel answered and said, My lord, O king, according to thy saying, I am thine and all that I have."-1 Kings 20: 1-4.
+And he sent messengers to Ahab king of Israel into the city, and said unto him, Thus saith Benhadad, Thy silver and thy gold is mine; thy wives also and thy children, even the goodliest, are mine.
+And the king of Israel answered and said, My lord, 0 king, according to thy saying, I am thine and all that I have" (I Kings 20:1-4).

-What Ben hadad asked was absolute surrender; and what Ahab gave was what was asked of him-absolute surrender.
-I want to use these words: "My lord, O king, according to thy saying, I am thine, and all that I have," as the words of absolute surrender with which every child of God ought to yield himself to his Father.
+Ahab gave what was asked of him by Benhadad - absolute surrender.
+I want to use these words: "My lord, 0 king, according to thy saying, I am thine, and all that I have," as the words of absolute surrender with which every child of God ought to yield himself to his Father.
 We have heard it before, but we need to hear it very definitely-the condition of God's blessing is absolute surrender of all into His hands.
-Praise God! if our hearts are willing for that, there is no end to what God will do for us, and to the blessing God will bestow.
+Praise God!
+If our hearts are willing for that, there is no end to what God will do for us, and to the blessing God will bestow.

 Absolute surrender-let me tell you where I got those words.
-I used them myself often, and you have heard them numberless times.
-But in Scotland once I was in a company where we were talking about the condition of Christ's Church, and what the great need of the Church and of believers is; and there was in our company a godly worker who has much to do in training workers, and I asked him what he would say was the great need of the Church, and the message that ought to be preached.
+I used them myself often, and you have heard them numerous times.
+But once, in Scotland, I was in a company where we were talking about the condition of Christ's Church, and what the great need of the Church and of believers is.
+There was in our company a godly Christian worker who has much to do in training other workers for Christ, and I asked him what he would say was the great need of the Church-the message that ought to be preached.
 He answered very quietly and simply and determinedly: